summerwph/FED-RestaurantReview-MAP-JS/README.md

 # Restaurant Reviews

-In this project, which are including the following:
+In this project, which is including the followings:
 1. Loading the map.
 This repository uses [leafletjs](https://leafletjs.com/) with [Mapbox](https://www.mapbox.com/).
 You need to replace `<your MAPBOX API KEY HERE>` with a token from [Mapbox](https://www.mapbox.com/).
 2. Explore the provided code, and implement the required feature in three areas:
 	- reponsive design - adding view-port, using flex-box;